hyperspy/rosettasciio/docs/supported_formats/tiff.rst

 ``series`` interface (default) returns multipage series of images as a single array with single metadata and original metadata structure of first page.
-Using ``multipage_to_list=True`` will use ``pages`` interface and will return a list of separate arrays and metadata per every page.
+Using ``multipage_to_list=True`` will use ``pages`` interface and will return a list of separate arrays and metadata per page.

 API functions
 ^^^^^^^^^^^^^